-"One of the gifts that came to me early
+"One of the gifts that came to me

-my perspective.
+changing my perspective.
 That expression was, "I don't have any problems

 I have opportunities for growth."
-The more I stopped focusing on
+The more I stopped focusing on problems

-attached to them, the easier life became.
+to them, the easier life became.

 I became a part of the solution instead

 Every problem is an opportunity for growth.

-My subconscious Codependent attitudes and perspectives
+My subconscious Codependent attitudes and

-for being a shameful creature.
+unworthy, for being a shameful creature.

 Life is a series of lessons.
 The more

 - the less I believed that the purpose of life was to punish me - the easier

 Everything happens for a reason; there is

 always a silver lining."

-Since it is Thanksgiving time it seems only appropriate to
+Since it is Thanksgiving time it seems only appropriate

-vital in the struggle to stay in the now and enjoy today as much as possible.
+is vital in the struggle to stay in the now and enjoy today as much as possible.

 There are two aspects of empowerment that come into play here.

 One is; that empowerment involves seeing life as it is and making the

 best of it (instead of being the victim of it not being what it "should"

 be); the other is realizing that we have a choice about where to focus

 To have a healthy, balanced relationship with life we need to

 and anger that is a natural part of living - and then have a Spiritual belief

 system that helps us to know that everything happens for a reason, that allows

 that we are victims.

-Society teaches us to view life from a perspective of fear, lack, and
+Society teaches us to view life from a perspective of fear, lack,

-other extreme and deny that we feel any fear - either way we are giving
+the other extreme and deny that we feel any fear - either way we are giving

 power to the fear, we are living life in reaction to the fear.